bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 These messages do not seem to impact on the main functionality of the unit.

-Some examples of these warning messages, which are followed by backtrace stackdumps, include include
+Some examples of these traceback warning messages include include

-    WARNING: CPU: X PID: XX at mm/vmalloc.c:XXX vunmap_range_noflush+0xXX/0xXX
+    WARNING: CPU: X PID: XX at mm/vmalloc.c:XXX vunmap_range_noflush+0xXX/0xXX . . .
     (warn_slowpath_fmt) from [<XXXXXXXX>] (vunmap_range_noflush+0xXX/0xXXX)

-    WARNING: CPU: X PID: XXXX at arch/arm/mm/physaddr.c:XX __virt_to_phys+0xXX/0xXX kernel: virt_to_phys used for non-linear address: XXXXXXXX (0xXXXXXXXX)
+    . . .
+    (bpf_prog_free_deferred) from [<XXXXXXXX>] (process_one_work+0xXXX/0xXXX)

 At this stage I'm not certain as to the cause of the messages.
+They only appear when the 64K page version of the kernel is in use and the BPF subsystem is invoked.
+The Seagate Central does not appear to make extensive use of the BPF subsystem in normal operation so hopefully this won't be an issue.

-They only appear when the 64K page version of the kernel is in use.
-My research indicates they may be indicative of one process blocking another from freeing memory but I'm not at all sure.
+My research indicates that the "warn_slowpath_fmt" messages may be indicative of one process blocking another from freeing memory straight away but I'm not at all sure.

+Note that for the purposes of not polluting the logs, the first of these messages is printed but subsequent messages of the same type are suppressed.

 ### TODO : (But probably not)
 Here are some components that I *could* have put some further effort into,